-René Schmidt is a proud father, loving husband, retired teacher, and professional writer, author of five Young Adult and teen books.
-His books on Canadian Disasters have sold over 100 000 copies since 1985 and are found in libraries and schools all across Canada.
-His fiction novel Leaving Fletchville received excellent reviews and is sold in Canada and the USA.
-He has also written articles for Canadian Living and other publications.
+René Schmidt is author of Young Adult and teen fiction and non-fiction books.
+His series on Canadian Disasters has sold over 100 000 copies and can be found in most libraries and schools across Canada.
+His fiction novel Leaving Fletchville deals with racism and continues to receive excellent reviews in Canada and the USA.
+René has also written articles for Canadian Living and other publications.

-Below René gives a presentation to students in Etobicoke about professional writing as a career.
+Below René gives a presentation to students in Etobicoke.

-When René worked as a teacher in inner-city schools in Scarborough he was surprised so many students hated reading.
-When he couldn't find readable and interesting books in the library he began to write his own using the students' names as the main characters.
-René often introduced historical facts and narratives into his stories to trick reluctant students into learning about Canada.
+René taught in inner-city schools in Scarborough and was surprised so many students hated reading.
+He began to write his own stories using the students' names as the main characters.
+René used his writing to introduce historical facts and narratives to help reluctant readers learn more about Canada.

-Below, René is talking to students about the mine disasters and child labour laws in Eastern Canada.
-In the 1800's boys as young as twelve worked (and died) in the Springhill coal mines.
+Below, René describes mine disasters and child labour laws in Eastern Canada.
+As he demonstrates, boys as young as twelve worked (and died) in the Springhill coal mines in the 1800s.

-René was a Forest of Reading Red Maple Honour Book winner.
-He's with fellow prize-winners Ted Staunton, Sigmund Brouwer, Karen Bass, Alma Fullerton, Rebecca Bender, Kari-Lynn Winters, Robert Priest, Adrienne Kress, Rona Rimler Arato, Heather Camlot, Sylvia McNicoll, Rebecca Anderson Bohner, Irene Luxbacher Nadia Hohn and Marsha Skrypuch (who organized the event) an Author's Booking Service event in Milton.
+René won the Forest of Reading Red Maple Honour award for Leaving Fletchville.
+He's with prize-winners Ted Staunton, Sigmund Brouwer, Karen Bass, Alma Fullerton, Rebecca Bender, Kari-Lynn Winters, Robert Priest, Adrienne Kress, Rona Rimler Arato, Heather Camlot, Sylvia McNicoll, Rebecca Anderson Bohner, Irene Luxbacher Nadia Hohn and Marsha Skrypuch (who organized the event) an Author's Booking Service event in Milton.

-René was given a wonderful book launch at Stockdale P.S., his last school.
-Kathryn Corbett (now owner of Lighthouse Books in Brighton) organized it and a follow-up visit to the Forest of Trees event in Toronto where students from all over Ontario voted Leaving Fletchville second place overall.
-Above, former students read their favourite parts from Leaving Fletchville.
+René attended a wonderful book launch at Stockdale P.S., the last school he taught at.
+Kathryn Corbett (now owner of Lighthouse Books in Brighton) organized a follow-up visit to the Forest of Trees event in Toronto.
+Leaving Fletchville won second place overall.
+Former students read their favourite parts from Leaving Fletchville.